NixOS/rfcs/rfcs/0114-nixos-code-of-conduct.md

 - #102 Codifies some of the existing moderation practices, and uses the existing [community ethos](https://nixos.org/community/index.html) as moderation criteria.

+- Use existing [community ethos](https://nixos.org/community/index.html) as moderation criteria.
+However, this only includes inclusive statements, and doesn't define unacceptable behavior.

 # Unresolved questions
 [unresolved]: #unresolved-questions